LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 * Removed the accessor functions in the namespace ``sunrajavec``.

 A new NVECTOR implementation for leveraging OpenMP 4.5+ device offloading has been added, NVECTOR_OpenMPDEV.
-See :ref:`NVectors.OpenMPDEV` for more details.
+See :numref:`NVectors.OpenMPDEV` for more details.

 Changes in v2.2.1